-- This IPM plan can be found online at the following web address: www.acalanes.k12.ca.us - ☐ This IPM plan is sent out to all parents, guardians and staff annually.
+- This IPM plan can be found online at the following web address: www.acalanes.k12.ca.us - This IPM plan is sent out to all parents, guardians and staff annually.

 Review

-This IPM plan will be reviewed (and revised, if needed) at least annually to ensure that the information provided is still true and correct.
+This IPM plan will be reviewed (and revised, if no and correct. eeded) at least annually to ensure that the information provided is still true

-Date of new review: September 28, 2018
+Date of next review: July 31, 2016

-I acknowledge that I have reviewed this school district's IPM Plan and it is true and correct.
+I acknowledge that I have reviewed this school district's s IPM Plan and it is true and correct.

-Signature: () Date:
+Signature: Date: July 29, 2015

-1These pesticides are exempt from all Healthy schools Act requirements, except the training requirement: 1) products used in self-contained baits or traps, 2) gels or pastes used as crack and crevice treatments, 3) antimicrobials, and 4) pesticides exempt from U.S. EPA registration.
+1 These pesticides are exempt from all Healthy Schools Act requirements, except the training requirement: 1) products used in self-contained baits or traps, 2) gels or pastes used as crack and crevice treatments, 3) antimicrobials, and 4) pesticides exempt from U.S. EPA registration.
 (Education Code Section 17610.5)